The Town will hold a municipal election on Tuesday, June 24, 2025. Register to vote and learn more.

 Reasons You Would Like to Serve:

-Serving on Town Council has been one of the most meaningful experiences of my professional life.
-Over the past year, I’ve had the opportunity to collaborate with fellow Council members, staff, and community partners on key issues like housing, mental health, infrastructure, and wildfire mitigation.
+Actively serving on Town Council has been one of the most rewarding experiences of my professional life.
+I’ve had the opportunity to collaborate with fellow Council members, staff, and community partners on key issues like, the Gondola, ADA accessibility, housing, waste water treatment plan, infrastructure, and much more.
 I want to continue contributing my operational and financial expertise to support Mountain Village’s long-term vision and ensure our town remains a thriving, welcoming destination for both residents and visitors.
 Equally important to me is representing the voices that are sometimes underrepresented.
 As a Latino resident, I take pride in serving as a bridge for our diverse community, ensuring that all perspectives are heard at the table.
-I even learned how to—and successfully—ran voter registration drives to help register folks to vote so that their voices could be heard.
+I held bilingual voter registration drives and also knocked on doors throughout our neighborhoods to help ensure that EVERYONE in our town—regardless of background—had the opportunity to register and participate in our local democracy.
 I’ve built a career balancing the needs of homeowners, developers, and rental management companies—and I believe that balanced perspective is critical as our town continues to grow.
-I’m excited to continue this work and respectfully ask for your support in my re-election.

 Other Information You Want to Include: